ownaginatious/mixpanel-jql/README.rst

 To write your own reducer, make sure to include a full JavaScript function body (i.e. ``function(){ ... }``).

-How do I see what the final script sent to Mixpanel will be?
+How do I see what the final JavaScript sent to Mixpanel will be?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the ``.query_plan()`` method on your JQL query to view what the